 By considering a significant pillar of capability in the achievement of strategy – People.

-With the new year upon us, now is the time to ask the bold questions and set your HR Roadmap for 2018.
+With the new year upon us, now is the time to ask the bold questions and set your HR Roadmap for next year.
 People and performance are functions that are incredibly easy to become overwhelmed by – suddenly it is November and we look back on the year that was, asking what did we achieve?

 A Roadmap is a plan that sets the intent of your HR function to ensure the firefighting and transactional responsibilities of the team are underpinned by ongoing strategic projects that will build capability, strengthen your people frameworks and deliver the workforce you need to achieve your organisational goals.